huixiang01/javascript_coding_notes/Javascript notes/Introduction.md

 - Asynchronous: some procedures will be faster than others even though the "others" starts first
 - High-level: V easy for humans to understand and compile. (so that you don't need to suffer languages like C++, but oh wells)

-JavaScript is used to update and change both HTML and CSS, if you are interested in front-end development
+JavaScript is used to update and change both HTML and CSS if you are interested in front-end development

-And for the back-end, JavaScript can calculate, manipulate and validate data, most commonly people would use Node.js or Django as a server
+And for the back-end, JavaScript can calculate, manipulate and validate data, most commonly people would use Node.js or Django as a server.

 Here's the Javascript style guide: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Introduction

 *** NOTE THAT JAVASCRIPT != JAVA.
 IT IS A DIFFERENT THING

-## 2. Basic javascript 3 Syntax Reference <a name="2"></a>
+## 2. Basic Javascript Syntax Reference <a name="2"></a>

 ### 2.1 Comments <a name="2.1"></a>